sanhaus/control-panel.en/help/discover/using/managing-permissions.md

 1. The list of Product Profiles for the selected instance displays.
 Click the **[!UICONTROL Administrators]** product profile to access the list of Admin users.

+    ![](assets/control_panel_add_user_5.png)

     >[!NOTE]
     >
     >By default, Admin users belong to the "Administrators" Product Profile.
-According to your organization configuration, the Product Profile can be named differently ("admin", "admins", ...).
+According to your organization configuration, the Product Profile can be named differently ("admin", "admins", etc.).

-    ![](assets/control_panel_add_user_5.png)

 1. The list of Admin users displays.
-Click the **[!UICONTROL Add User]** button to add a new user.
+Click the **[!UICONTROL Add User]** button to add the desired user.

     ![](assets/control_panel_add_user_6.png)